 Where do you put your Flaming Chalice?

-Chalices are often placed on an altar amongst other important memorabilia and artifacts.
+Chalices are often placed on an altar among other important memorabilia and artifacts.
 In our Sanctuary, there’s a very large chalice.
 In our classrooms, we always have a chalice at the center of the room for story time or check in.
 Next week, I’ll write more on how to make an alter for your chalice at home.